Arthritis MRI: Info, Appearance & Get a Scan

 Last updated 28 Feb, 2024

 If you’re experiencing joint pain, tenderness or stiffness, you may be worried about arthritis.
 An MRI scan can detect the early signs of arthritis, making your treatment more effective and slowing down the condition's progression.
-We’ll guide you through the different types of arthritis, how an MRI scan works to identify arthritis and how MRI can be used on different areas of the body most affected by the condition.

-What types of arthritis are there, and how many types of arthritis are there?
+What types of arthritis are there?

 There are over 100 different types of arthritis, and it can affect people of all ages, including children.
 Here are some of the most common types of arthritis: